AceLikesGhosts/veddit/README.md

 # veddit
 > a simplistic reddit wrapper for V

+**WARNING:** At the moment, this library only can get data from Reddit's JSON APIs for Posts, and About data.

 ### installation
 this project is listed on [vpm](https://vpm.vlang.io) meaning you are able to pull it into your workspace by simply running `v install acelikesghosts.veddit`, or you can add it